 There are two mandatory assignments which must be completed by a fixed deadline.

 Not sure if you manage to complete the course within 6 months?
 No worries!
 You can apply for a course extension and join the next intake, against an administrative fee.

 |Course Start||Course End||Registration||Early Bird|

 |Sept.
 1||Feb.
 28||Jun.
 1 - Sept.
 1||By Jul.
 15|

 |Mar.
 1||Aug.
 31||Dec.
 1 - Mar.
 1||By Jan.
 15|

 All our courses contribute to the following SDGs

 This course will enhance your knowledge in the following SDGs.
 The SWA offers professional and executive courses dedicated to the advancement of the UN Sustainable Development Goals (SDGs).

-CEDF includes 6 mandatory units of which unit 2 and unit 5 include an assignment.
-In the end of the course, participants can choose between two electives to round up professional skills relevant to their main learning goals.
+CEDF includes 6 mandatory units, 2 mandatory assignments and a final exam.
+Participants have the opportunity to choose between two electives, to round up professional skills relevant to their main learning goals.